Keeping Your Car Young in Livonia

-Livonia drivers couldn't afford new cars very often, so we tried to make them last as long as we could.
+We couldn't afford new cars very often, so we tried to make them last as long as we could.
 It's a good thing that cars are more reliable these days.
 They just don't break down as often.
-And the good news for us Livonia penny pinchers is that a modern car can easily go 200,000 miles with proper care.
+And the good news for us Livonia penny pinchers is that a modern car can easily go 200,000 miles (320,000 km) with proper care.
 The engineering's there and so is the manufacturing quality.
-The missing ingredient is us making sure we follow the auto maker's maintenance schedules.
+The missing ingredient is us making sure we follow the vehicle manufacturer's maintenance schedules.

 Is it really that bad for Livonia motorists to get off schedule?
 Well, it all adds up.
-Every time you go a couple thousand extra miles between oil changes, you've created an opportunity for detrimental sludge to form and clog passages.
+Every time you go a little longer than the recommended interval between oil changes, you've created an opportunity for sludge to form and clog passages.
 Then some parts don't get oiled and they start to wear out faster.

-Skip a cooling system service, and the corrosion inhibitors become depleted, and the radiator starts being damaged – one step closer to a failure.
+Skip a cooling system service, and the corrosion inhibitors become depleted; the radiator starts being damaged, one step closer to a failure.
 The same thing is true for transmission service, power brakes, fuel system cleaning – really everything on your schedule.

 It's also even more important for older vehicles in the Livonia area.
 Those engines and other systems have had more time to get dirty, so they're working harder anyway.
-But it's never too late for Livonia car owners to get back on track with important maintenance and to hold off further expensive damage.
+But it's never too late for Livonia drivers to get back on track with maintenance and to hold off further damage.

 It's just another example of our parents knowing what's best.
 (Surprising how often that happens.)
 And it really does start with the oil change, just like Dad said.
 When you get a full service oil change they top off all your fluids and check for other items that are on your maintenance schedule.
-That's like your safety net; go in for oil changes on time, and let your technician at All Night Auto Repair in Livonia help you keep track of the rest.
+That's like your safety net; go in for oil changes on time, and let the pros at All Night Auto in Livonia help you keep track of the rest.

-Of course, it is inevitable for Livonia auto owners that some things are going to wear out along the way - important stuff like alternators, water pumps and such - they don't last forever.
+Of course, it is inevitable for vehicles that some things are going to wear out along the way, like alternators, water pumps and such; they don't last forever.
 But that stuff is cheaper than a new car payment.
 And taking care of problems early means they have less time to cause other problems.
 It's like having high cholesterol; you don't want to wait for a heart attack before you address it.